sammdu/cheatsheet-generator/README.md

 # Cheat Sheet Generator

-A tool to generate optimized cheat sheets from YAML hotkey definitions, designed for A4 paper printing in black and white.
+A tool to generate optimized cheat sheets from YAML hotkey definitions, designed for paper printing in black and white.

 ## Features

 - Parse hotkey definitions from YAML files
-- Generate optimized PDF cheat sheets for A4 printing
+- Generate optimized PDF cheat sheets for A4 or letter paper
 - Support for sections and subsections
-- Configurable layout (columns, font size, margins)
+- Configurable layout (columns, font size, margins, orientation)
-- Black and white printing optimized
+- Multi-row layouts (fill top half before bottom)
+- Smart section breaks to prevent orphaned headers
 - Multi-page support for large cheat sheets
 - Command-line interface with validation